robsingh/learning_fun/tictactoe/README.md

 Bonus Challenges (For Later)
 - Keep a scoreboard for multiple games.
-- Build a simple GUI version with tkinter or a web version.
 - Add an AI opponent (even a dumb one that picks random moves).

 # Variations